Mahdi0312/Mahdi0312/README.md

 ## 🌱 Current Goals

 I am focused on advancing my expertise in **embedded systems** and **real-time applications**.
-Recently, I worked part-time with a Canadian company, enhancing my skills in mobile app development, remote system control, and embedded technologies.
+Recently, I worked full-time with a Canadian company, enhancing my skills in mobile app development, remote system control, and embedded technologies.
 My goal is to integrate these skills with **artificial intelligence** to drive innovative projects in the future.

 ---